abnurkan/HNG_STAGE3_API_TEST/README.md

 Create a new branch (git checkout -b AmazingFeature) Make your changes

-Commit your changes (git commit -m 'Add some AmazingFeature')
+Commit your changes (git commit -m 'Add some functionality')

-Push to the branch (git push origin AmazingFeature)
+Push to the branch (git push origin functionality)

 Open a Pull Request

 Please ensure your code adheres to our coding standards and includes appropriate tests.

 # VII.
 License and Credits
-This project is licensed under the (LICENSE.md).
+This project is licensed under the (MIT.md).
 We would like to acknowledge the following open-source projects that made this possible:
 Openapi ()